 How Did I End Up on Academic Probation?

-Students find themselves in academic jeopardy resulting from one of a few primary categories of sources.
-Whether your main sources of poor academic performance were academic, personal, or some combination, it is vital that you reflect deeply on those factors and commit to reorganizing priorities (where possible) in order to repair your academic record.
+Students find themselves in academic jeopardy for many reasons.
+Whether your main sources of poor academic performance were academic, personal, or some combination, it is vital that you reflect deeply on those factors and commit to reorganizing priorities in order to repair your academic record.

 - Academic Habits — Not studying enough (quantity), not studying appropriately (quality), frequently missing classes, missing assignments or turning them in late, excessive socializing/partying to the sacrifice of academics, not checking Moodle for course content and due dates, misusing free time, excessive napping or media binges or gaming.

 - Academic Skills — Major and/or courses are not suited for you; academic skills such as reading, math, writing, abstract thought are not sufficiently strong; amount of work is overwhelming; planning, organizing, and time management is not strong; not seeking or utilizing help and resources when struggling; poor note taking or attention or test taking.

 - Personal Issues — Medical or psychological issue affected your academic work, family or personal situation distracted your concentration, relationship involvement or drama became a focus, employment or extracurricular schedule was too heavy, substance use/abuse or other activities subtracted from your academic clarity, difficulty adjusting to a new place or a new culture, fears or uncertainties or discomfort.